Prologue: Remembrance

 Juice blushed and saw her chance fading quickly. ”Want to go to the circus with us?” she asked, jumping up in her chair.
 Her heart fluttered as he looked at her in surprise.

-“Juice,” Glythe said.
-“What did I tell you about inviting the weirdos to fun things?”
+”Juice,” Glythe said. ”What did I say about inviting strange boys to things like this?”

 Juice took a big bite into a strip of bacon—perfectly crunchy, yet melty when it touched her tongue.
 But it didn’t satisfy her.
 Not really.